katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/failure-handling.md

 Known Issue
 ----------------------------------

 FailureHandling is currently not supported on all ***Wait*** keywords.
-When the parameter is used, the keyword is always run passed with log warning, instead of displaying error, failure or status.
+When the parameter is used, the test is always resulted as **passed**, with a log warning, instead of being displayed with error or failure status.